pnp-software/fwprofile/README.md

-The project ismigrated from [https://code.google.com/p/fwprofile/](https://code.google.com/p/fwprofile/).
+The project is migrated from [https://code.google.com/p/fwprofile/](https://code.google.com/p/fwprofile/).

 # FW Profile
 C Implementation of an unambiguous definition of State Machines and Activity Diagrams for Safety-Critical, Real-Time and Embedded Applications.